 Click here to see a list of the applications and vendors that have been assessed by ISEA or others that ISEA knows about.

-- ISEA provides an UofT-Information-Risk-Management-Questionnaire (IRMQ) to capture the information.
+- ISEA provides an UofT-Information-Risk-Management-Questionnaire (IRMQ) to capture the detail; or

-- Use of the HECVAT by vendors is encouraged, as this reduces duplication of effort for vendors in the higher education space.
+- this reduces duplication of effort for vendors in the higher education space.
+Some already have a HECVAT completed and available on request

 - The HECVAT does not capture all necessary details relating to use of personal information.Vendors must also complete parts of the IRMQ, particularly pertaining to personal information, and third parties.
 Sections required are clearly explained in the IRMQ.